jamespheffernan/librarian/docs/implementation-plan/notion-note-creator.md

 2. Update `_extract_content_from_url`/CLI so Twitter thread URLs are routed through the new extractor and metadata (author, tweet count, image URLs) flows into cleaning and title generation.
 3. Add focused tests for Twitter thread handling and document the capability in README/usage notes.
 4. Introduce an `--enable-twitter` flag (with lazy `snscrape` import) so the extractor is opt-in and the CLI stays lightweight when the feature is unused.
+5. Allow `--file` to be repeated so multiple files produce separate Notion pages, and note the `imp.find_module` compatibility shim that keeps `snscrape` on Python 3.13.

 ## Project Status Board